 Spanish poet Federico García Lorca once said: “La Rambla is the one street in the world I wish would never end.”
 Now you get to make up your mind and see whether you agree!
 La Rambla is a tree-lined pedestrian street in central Barcelona that connects Plaça de Catalunya with the Christopher Colombus Monument at Port Vell.

-La Rambla is famous for being quite crowded during the day until late at night (Short note on the side: Please make sure to take care of your belongings!)
-Along the promenade, you will find different kiosks selling newspapers, souvenirs, and flowers.
+La Rambla is famous for being quite crowded during the day until late at night Along the promenade, you will find different kiosks selling newspapers, souvenirs, and flowers.
 The perfect place to buy a souvenir during this walking tour.
 If you feel like grabbing a coffee, you can get one at the several coffee shops you will encounter during your walk.
-Also, make sure to look out for Joan Miró’s famous mosaic on La Rambla.
+Also, look out for Joan Miró’s famous mosaic on La Rambla.

 3. Try some tapas at Barcelona’s famous market “La Boquería”